-We look forward to your participation in any of our meetings or events.
-Please check the evnets calendar for details of these meetings and activities.
+We look forward to your participation in any of our Social Justice meetings or events.
+Please check the events calendar for details of these meetings and activities.
 We usually meet the first Thursday of the month,7:15 pm, at Westwood.

 “The whole idea of compassion is based on a keen awareness of the interdependence of all these living beings, which are all part of one another, and all involved in one another.” – Thomas Merton

 Email us at firstname.lastname@example.org